Bhanuteja072/Agentic-Chatbot/README.md

 Required
 - GROQ_API_KEY — Groq LLM key

-Optional, recommended for web-enabled flows
+Required for web-enabled flows
-- TAVILY_API_KEY — for Tavily web search (used by “Chatbot with web”, “AI News Summarizer”, and routing in “ChatWithPdf”)
+- TAVILY_API_KEY — used by “Chatbot with web”, “AI News Summarizer”, and web routes in “ChatWithPdf”

 Set in Windows PowerShell (temporary)
 ```powershell